animatedmax/docs-cassandra/upgrade.html.md

 Upgrading to a newer version of the product does not cause any loss of data or configuration.
 This is explicitly tested for during our build and test process for a new release of the product.

-## Steps executed during an upgrade of the cluster
+### What happens during an upgrade?

-1. Disable the repair service across the cluster
+1. The repair service is disabled across the cluster
 1. On each node:
-  1. Prepare for safe shutdown via `nodetool disablegossip`, `nodetool disablethrift` and `nodetool drain`
+  * Safe shutdown is initiated via `nodetool disablegossip`, `nodetool disablethrift` and `nodetool drain`
-  1. Stop the node
-  1. Backup configuration files
+  * The node is stopped
+  * Configuration files are backed up
-  1. Update configuration files for the new version of DataStax
+  * Configuration files are updated for the new version of DataStax
-  1. Update the DataStax packages
+  * The DataStax packages are updated
-  1. Start the Cassandra process and wait for it to be healthy
+  * The Cassandra process is restarted and is determined to be healthy
-  1. Take a snapshot of the data (if there is enough free space to store the snapshot on disk)
+  * A snapshot of the data is taken (if there is enough free space to store the snapshot on disk)
-  1. Upgrade the SSTables
-  1. Start the node
+  * The SSTables are upgraded
+  * The node is started
-1. Enable the repair service across the cluster
+1. The repair service is reenabled across the cluster

+<div id="deployments"></div>
 ## Rolling deployments

 The deployment and upgrade process is designed to only update a single node in the cluster at a time.
 That node will be fully updated and brought back on-line before BOSH moves onto the next node in the cluster.